One Day Teacher Institutes focused on The Last Full Measure: Civil War Photographs from the Liljenquist Family Collection

 Participants will learn to incorporate images, manuscripts, letters, photographs, maps, and poetry, and will engage in activities that will help make this era in our country’s history “come alive” for students through hand-on activities.

 Registration is limited to the first 20 applicants for any date.
 Use form below.
+You will be notified by e-mail if your registration has been accepted.

 For more information contact Susan Mordan at (202) 707–9203.